2018 Rottnest Channel Swim Swimmers Seminar

 Natalie Beevis is the Executive Officer at the Rottnest Channel Swim Association (RCSA) and has been a part of the RCSA family since 2014.
 The presentation outlined the new registration dates for process, solo qualifications, finding a paddler and the event briefing.

 Professor Ian Rogers is an expert in Hypothermia and Pulmonary Edema.
 His video outlines the signs and stages of managing Hypothermia as well as the dangers of developing Pulmonary Edema.
-Professor Ian Rogers also has provided a document outlining the medical risks of the swim to Rottnest which can be found here.
+Professor Ian Rogers also has provided a document outlining the medical risks of the swim to Rottnest which can be found here and his presentation can be found here.

 If you would like to contact Julian for more event day advice please email firstname.lastname@example.org.